5l1v3r1/maahro/README.md

 # Installation
-1. Download/clone github in /root/Downloads path, in folder: chmod u+x installer.sh, then: ./installer.sh
+1. Clone git in /root/Downloads path, in folder enter: chmod u+x installer.sh, then: ./installer.sh and your done.
-2. This will install maahro.pl automatically so you can now run maahro anywhere from system.

 # Requirement